CARVE-ROBMOSYS/YARP-BT-modules/README.md

     }

 ### Set up a Behavior Tree's condition in YARP
-**NOTE:** The function `execute_halt()` is blocking.
+**NOTE:** The function `execute_halt` is blocking.
 Hence you should put here the piece of code you want to execute before continuing the execution of the Behavior Tree.
-          However, the code in Tick() (between one is_halted() checkpoint and another) is still being executed in another thread.
+          However, the code in `execute_tick` (between one is_halted() checkpoint and another) is still being executed in another thread.
 In some cases, we do not want to waste time waiting for the code to reach the next checkpoint (e.g. the action is writing in a port that nobody is reading) but is some other cases, we do need to wait for the code to reach the next checkpoint (e.g. the action is writing commands to a motor).
           If we want to wait for the code to reach the next checkpoint, just add the following while loop in the function Halt().